jamesperet/j1x-blog/_posts/2015-06-27-raspberry-pi-getting-started.markdown

 ### First Boot

-The username and password for Raspbian “squeeze” are:
+The username and password for Raspbian “squeeze” or "Jessie" are:

     $ Username: Pi